Anuoluwa/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

-SELECT c.categoryname, COUNT(c.categoryid) as ItemCount from products as p join categories as c on p.categoryid = c.categoryid group by c.categoryid;
+SELECT c.categoryname, COUNT(c.categoryid) as Count from products as p join categories as c on p.categoryid = c.categoryid group by c.categoryid;